hardeep-qa/eplsf-automation-tests/README.md

 ### How to run the tests ###
 * Open command line and go to project location
 * Run Maven command i.e. mvn clean test
-* After execution result report will be available under "test-output" folder

 ### Who do I talk to ###
 * For more information contact: Hardeep Aujla at [hardeep.qa@outlook.com](mailto:hardeep.aujla@outlook.com)